 Educational Opportunity Program (EOP) - An academic support program that provides services to students who may have economic, educational or social disadvantages.
-"Special Admission" considerations may also be provided.

 Elective - Courses not required for the major or general education but are acceptable for credit.
 An elective course may be in the student's major area of study or any department of a college.